expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 For Android, this step is entirely optional -- if your notifications are purely informational and you have no desire to handle them when they are received or selected, you're already done.
 Notifications will appear in the system notification tray as you've come to expect, and tapping them will open/foreground the app.

-For iOS, you would be wise to handle push notifications that are received while the app is foregrounded, because otherwise the user will never see them.
+For iOS, if you do not set `_displayInForeground` to `true` in your message, you would be wise to handle push notifications that are received while the app is foregrounded, because otherwise the user will never see them.
 Notifications that arrive while the app are foregrounded on iOS do not show up in the system notification list.
 A common solution is to just show the notification manually.
 For example, if you get a message on Messenger for iOS, have the app foregrounded, but do not have that conversation open, you will see the notification slide down from the top of the screen with a custom notification UI.

 Thankfully, handling push notifications is straightforward with Expo, all you need to do is add a listener using the `Notifications` API.